-I am a Senior Lecturer in Linguistics at the University of the West of England, Bristol, UK.
-I have a broad teaching and research portfolio regarding the multimodal, interactive use of languages worldwide in varying contexts.
+I am a Senior Lecturer in Linguistics and Pedagogical Mentor at the University of the West of England, Bristol, UK.
+I have a broad teaching and research portfolio regarding multimodal, interactive language use in varied contexts.

 This page acts as my primary online record of academic activity (date of most recent update: October 2019).